Consensys/doc.ethsigner/docs/Concepts/TLS.md

-Private keys and certificates for client and server TLS connections must be stored in password-protected PKCS #12 files.
+Private keys and certificates for client and server TLS connections must be stored in password-protected PKCS #12 keystores.
 The server (in this example, Hyperledger Besu) must be configured to accept TLS connections.